johnpapa/ng-demos/README.md

 Starter template for Angular apps.
 All client side javascript using Angular for routing, animation, and basic CSS theming.

 ## modular
-Demonstrates how to distribute an app across several modules, including handling the routing.
-Compelling reason to use this is when you have a multi featured app.
+Demonstrates how to distribute an app across several modules, including handling the routing, testing, gulp automation and more.

-- Routing across modules
+## cc-bmean
-- Each module is a feature area
+Larger app running a fictitious event named "CodeCamper".

 ##ng-1.3 playground
 Simple demos for ng 1.3 features.